jasperwelgemoed/jasperwelgemoed.github.io/_projects/001_SPOTS/index.md

 ---
 layout: post
-title: Developing a Technological System to Assist Volleybal Referees and Improve Fair Play (2018)
-description: For our final high school project (Profielwerkstuk), we developed a technological solution aimed at improving fairness in professional volleyball by assisting referees in making more accurate decisions.
-Our project addresses common issues such as misjudged touché balls and unclear in/out calls—errors that often lead to frustration, disputes, and unfair gameplay.
+title: Autonomous Rapid-Deployment Anti-Poaching Drone for Wildlife Protection South-Africa (2026)
+description: For this internship at WILD international, I will help in the development of a rapid-response drone system to support anti-poaching operations in wildlife reserves.
+The system integrates RGB/LiDAR and thermal sensing to increase situational awareness and assist rangers in detecting and responding fast to threats day and night.
 skills:
-- Arduino
+- ROS2
 - Raspberry Pi
+- C
+- Ardupilot
+- Radio Communications
+- CAD
-main-image: /PWSFront.png
+main-image: /AIGEN.png
 ---

 ## Project Documentation